huddle-up/handbook/docs/use/participate.md

 sidebar_position: 4
 ---

-# Find and participate
+# Find and Participate

+## Find a Meeting

-After registration you will see already running and upcoming meetings.
-You have the possibility to search for meetings by keywords, tags or date.
+After registration you will see a list of already running and upcoming meetings.
+To find meetings, you can use the search form next to it.
+Use tags to search for meetings associated with a certain topic.

 ![Startseite](/img/alle-treffen.png)

-If you are interested in a meeting you can register for it.
-At each meeting the participants are visible next to the organizer.
-The organizer can set a limit for maximum participants above which access is no longer possible.
+## Participate in a Meeting

+If you've found a meeting that you want to participate in, click on "Participate".
+You cannot participate in a meeting that has already reached its participant limit, or has already been completed.
+If you do not want to participate anymore, click on "Participating" and select "Do not participate".

 ![Startseite](/img/detailansicht-teilnehmen.png)

+## Join a Running Meeting

-As soon as the meeting has been started by the organizer you can join the video conference via the activated access.
+As soon as the meeting has been started by the host, a "Join Video Conference"-Button will be visible.
+Click on it to join the video conference and start meeting!